Brad Pitt on the Fascination Around His Disaster of a Personal Life

 Brad Pitt is used to making headlines.

-Whether they're about his public divorce from Angelina Jolie or the latest dating rumors, the reports never stop.
+Whether they're about his public divorce from Angelina Jolie or the latest rumors on his dating life, the reports never stop.

 The 56-year-old actor reflected on the fascination around his personal life during Monday's episode of WTF With Marc Maron.